 Is it time to divorce healthcare from the 20th-century lessons and dogma on standardization?

 Today, let’s share our experiences on choice in healthcare.
-With #DigitalHealth growing and improved #AI tools within reach, we need to assure these technologies enhance the ability of healthcare to be personal vs just another way of speeding things up.
+With vastly improved #AI tools and exploding #DigitalHealth within reach, we need to assure these technologies enhance the ability of healthcare to be personal vs just another way of speeding things up.

 Please join the #hcldr community of friends and peers as we work to make a difference, one idea and one action at a time.
-Join us on Tuesday, May 30, 2017 at 8:30pm Eastern (for your local time click here) as we discuss the following topics:
+Join us on Tuesday, November 29, 2022 at 8:30pm Eastern as we discuss the following topics:

-- T1: Is choice an illusion in healthcare?
+- T1: How do you feel choice might be an illusion in healthcare?
 Why or why not?
 Examples?

-- T2: With high healthcare utilization, can medicine be truly personal or will efficiency/standardization be primary?
+- T2: How can medicine be truly personal or will efficiency/standardization be primary?

-- T3: Can technology be used to increase choice/access for underserved populations?
+- T3: In what ways can technology be used to increase choice/access for underserved populations?
 What obstacles are found here?
 Examples?

-- T4: Besides technological advances, what other things will increase choice and personalization in healthcare?
+- T4: Beyond technology alone, what other things will increase choice and personalization in healthcare?

 Resources for Further Study

-Lammers, Stephen E., and Allen Verhey, eds.
+Lammers, Stephen E., and Allen Verhey, editors.
 On Moral Medicine: Theological Perspectives in Medical Ethics.
-2 Sub edition.
-Grand Rapids, Mich: Wm.
+2 Sub edition, Wm.
 B. Eerdmans Publishing Co., 1998.